dmcarrington/sh-user-service/README.md

 ## Running via Docker

 As an alternative to building and running the client and service individually, you can run these via Docker.
-In the root of the project, simply run `docker_compose up`, and wait for it to build and start the `ln-auth-service` and `ln-auth-ui` containers.
-Once ready, the UI can be accessed at `http://localhost:3000`.
+In the root of the project, simply run `docker_compose up`, and wait for it to build and start the `sh-user-service` and `mongo` containers.
+Once ready, the UI needs to be run separately.

 ## Usage